BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

 !!! note
-    If you use a placeholders incorrectly (for example trying to get a property of an objective which isn't active for the player, or using %quester% in `message` event), the placeholders will be replaced with empty string ("").
+    If you use a placeholders incorrectly (for example trying to get a property of an objective which isn't active for the player, or using %quester% in `message` action), the placeholders will be replaced with empty string ("").

 ## Translations